 Step 2: Comb out the roots

 The roots of this tree were never worked on.
 Use a simple root rake to remove the loose soil from the top.
 Keep removing it till you hit the large roots.
 You want to create a new soil line and show some of the beautiful larger roots of the tree.
-Next, start removing soil from the sides and the bottom.
-Since you are going to remove a lot of the roots anyway to promote growth, don’t be afraid if you snap a few of them while removing the soil.

 Step 3: Root pruning

 After removing extra soil from the roots you should have about one-third of the roots exposed.
-Use root cutter to prune half of the exposed roots along with old damaged, rotten, or very long roots.
+Use a root cutter to prune half of the exposed roots along with old damaged, rotten, or very long roots.
 Root pruning rejuvenates the tree by bringing the feeding roots closer to the trunk.

-Step 4: Preparing new container
+Step 4: Preparing the new container

-New container should be soaked in water for a few days and dried before repotting.
-Cut out piece of plastic mesh big enough to cover a drainage hole of the container and place inside of the pot securing it with pieces of plastic-coated wire.
 Repeat for each drainage hole.
-As you can see, this pot has additional four holes.
+As you can see, this pot has an additional four holes.
 These holes allow you to wire your tree to the pot.
 Pull the wire through the holes on both sides of the pot.
 Place some of the potting mix to the bottom of the pot and place the tree on top.

 Step 5: Adding soil

-Spread a layer of well-washed pea-shingles or gravel in the bottom.
-Then add a thin layer of high quality soil mix.
-Different bonsai trees need different soil mix.
-For tropical and subtropical trees use Tropical/Subtropical Mix Bonsai Soil.
 For conifers use Conifer Mix Bonsai Soil, which can be used for outdoor or indoor trees.
 For all other types use Professional Bonsai Soil.
 You can also add Lava Rock Granules to the soil mix for better drainage.

 Step 6: Bonsai planting

 Place the bonsai in the pot and adjust the soil so the rootball’s top is slightly below the rim.
-Tie the wires around the roots of the tree to secure to the pot.
+Tie the wires around the roots of the tree to secure the pot.
 Cut the extra wire with wire cutters and tuck the ends away.
-Then add very finest soil within ¼ inch or so from the rim to allow for watering.
+Then add the very finest soil within ¼ inch or so from the rim to allow for watering.

 Use a compost firmer or a pair of chopsticks to pack the soil so no air pockets are left.
 You can also sprinkle a thin layer of pea-shingle or use bonsai moss.
-It will help soil to stay moist after each watering.
+It will help the soil to stay moist after each watering.

 Step 7: Bonsai watering